What is Customer Lifecycle Management and Marketing and WHY your business need it?

 Finally, Bloomreach’s model introduces specific campaigns you can use to interact most effectively with each segment.
 Take a look:

-Who they are: Users who visit, but don’t purchase or leave an email.
+Who they are: Users who visit but don’t purchase or provide an email address.

 What your goal is: Secure a communication channel with the customer.

 - Banners promoting unique selling propositions of the site